 Conditions can change rapidly, be careful of the weather.

 Check with the Silverton Chamber/Visitor’s Center for more up to date info.
 The number for the Silverton Chamber is (970) 387-5654.
-The Concoco in Silverton also has up to date information.
+The Conoco in Silverton has up to date information.

 *Be aware that passes can vary with weather any time of year.
 Some may be slick in areas, washed out or snow covered, even if they are listed as OPEN.
 Please don’t go beyond where you are comfortable driving.
 Be safe out there!